Nicolas Sarkozy: Return to politics: 2014–2016

+Retirement from politics: 2017–present

-Being defeated at the Republican presidential primary in 2016, he retired from public life.
-He was charged with corruption by French prosecutors in two cases, notably concerning the alleged Libyan interference in the 2007 French elections.
+In 2020, Sarkozy was charged with corruption by French prosecutors in two cases, notably concerning the alleged Libyan interference in the 2007 French elections.
 At issue for Sarkozy were campaign costs exceeding the maximum allowed, and how they were paid.
 In 2021, Sarkozy was convicted of corruption in two separate trials.
 His first conviction resulted in him receiving a sentence of three years, two of them suspended and one in prison; he has appealed against the ruling.
 For his second conviction in September 2021, he received a one-year sentence, which he is allowed to serve under home confinement; his lawyer said he would appeal this decision.

-He is still a force in conservative politics in France.
-“Sarkozy retired from active politics in 2017, but is still playing a role behind the scenes.
-French media have reported that he is involved in the process of choosing a conservative candidate ahead of France's presidential election next year.

-But the pair of convictions could force Sarkozy to play a more discreet role in 2022’s presidential race.”
+Despite his retirement, Sarkozy remained active and influential in conservative circles.
+"French media reported that he is involved in the process of choosing a conservative candidate ahead of France's presidential election next year.
+But the pair of convictions could force Sarkozy to play a more discreet role in 2022's presidential race."
 Sarkozy endorsed Emmanuel Macron in the April 2022 election.

-In February 2023, Sarkozy together with his wife and daughter visited the western wall where they expressed their enthusiasm for the “exciting place” as well as their deep friendship with Israel.
+In February 2023, Sarkozy together with his wife and daughter visited the Western Wall in Jerusalem where they expressed their enthusiasm for the "exciting place" as well as their deep friendship with Israel.
+On 12 November 2023, he took part in the March for the Republic and Against Antisemitism in Paris, ostensibly in response to the rise in antisemitism in France since the start of the Gaza war.

+On 18 December 2024, Sarkozy was definitively sentenced to three years in prison, including one to be served under electronic monitoring, for corruption and influence peddling.
+He has appealed the decision to the European Court of Human Rights.

+On 25 September 2025, Sarkozy was sentenced to five years in prison after being found guilty of criminal conspiracy in connection with alleged Libyan financing of his 2007 presidential campaign.
+He was acquitted of passive corruption, illegal campaign financing, and concealing the embezzlement of public funds.

+On 21 October 2025, Sarkozy was jailed in Paris to start a five-year sentence due to his connection with alleged Libyan financing of a presidential campaign, becoming the first French postwar leader to be incarcerated, British newspaper The Guardian reported.